 How can 80% of people believe themselves to be above average leaders?

-One of the many challenges of being a leader is knowing how well you are doing.
-Are you sinking or swimming?
+One of the many challenges of being a leader is knowing how well we are doing.
+Are we sinking or swimming?

 It can be hard to really know, and yet knowing is the key to becoming better at it.

 As I was surprised to re-learn at the local pool a few weeks ago, what it takes is the perspective of others.
 Here are six ways to get the benefit of other people’s perspective without even asking.

 Back in the Swim

 After taking a couple years off, I’m doing triathlons again this year.
 What has me motivated this time around?
 A big part of it is my hopes of fixing the swim, my weakest event of the three.